 Disrupt or be disrupted - that was exactly the spirit in which the Growth Hacking team was created this year (also a Grab principle that is recognised on the 2017 CNBC Disruptor 50 list).
 This was a deliberate decision to nurture our scrappy DNA, and ensure that we had a dedicated space to experiment and enable intelligent risk-taking.

 Focusing on initiatives with the highest impact to unlock exponential scaling, our lean and nimble Growth Hacking team tackles challenges considered either too niched or high-risk by business teams.
-We do this by delivering growth loops to Grab, with the ultimate aim to outserve our 68 million customers across the region.
+We do this by delivering growth loops to Grab, with the ultimate aim to outserve our 68 million consumers across the region.

 What is a growth loop?